Borek78/how-to-create-pandita/_includes/audiobook/8-complicated-cc-notices.md

 <div class="underline"> Complicated CC notice</div>
 </div>

 The CC notices above may seem complicated.
 But if it is required by the situation, complicated CC notices can be used.
-Different situations require more or less complicated and there no singular way to give a notice.<br><br>
+Different situations require more or less complicated notices and there is no singular way to give a notice.<br><br>

 <div class="do-not-break-out" markdown="1">
 [https://wiki.creativecommons.org/wiki/Marking/Creators/Marking_third_party_content#Notices_and_marking](https://wiki.creativecommons.org/wiki/Marking/Creators/Marking_third_party_content#Notices_and_marking)